 One of my favourite exercises for building good shoulder stability is below.
 The Quadruped (4 point kneeling) with Serratus Iso is great for getting rid of those tight neck and shoulder muscles.
 It is a great starting point as it gets your serratus anterior working, and takes the stress of your rotator cuff muscles.
 It also works your core and neck muscles as well making it a great band for buck exercise.

 Don’t be described by its simple appearance though.
-It packs some serious bang for buck.
-Most people getting the death wobbles after 15-30 secs when it is done correctly.
+It packs some serious bang for the buck.
+Most people get the death wobbles after 15-30 secs when it is done correctly.

 Check it out below:

 - Start on kneeling on hands and knee, wrist underneath shoulders and knees under hips.

 - Spread your fingers as wide as possible.
 The Elbow pit (front of elbow) points out over your thumb.